About Blushy avatars

 Finding interesting ways to interact with viewers is something that can make streaming fun, so while I was wondering what project I would do next I came across Stream Avatars and wanted to make my own version with feedback and suggestions for features from the community and here we are.

-In short Blushy avatars is free Stream Avatars clone that can be included as a browser source in OBS / SLOBS / Xsplit or any other live streaming software that supports browser functionality.
-Every viewer in a channel on Twitch is represented by an avatar and can perform actions that are defined in the avatar data file such as run, walk, idle etc, you can add as many custom actions as you want and when someone in the channel chats it will show the chat message and comes with optional text to speech that reads said chat.
+In short Blushy avatars is free Stream Avatars clone that can be fully customized and can be added as a browser source in OBS / SLOBS / Xsplit or any other live streaming software that supports browser functionality.
+Every viewer in a channel on Twitch is represented by an avatar and can perform actions that are defined in the avatar data file such as idle, walk, run, jump etc. You can add as many custom actions as you want and when you chat it will show the chat message as if the avatar speaks and comes with optional text to speech that reads said chat.

 - each viewer / user in chat is represented as an (random) avatar